 • ARTICLE 1 allowed the appointing of non-elected town officials.
-PASSED • ARTICLE 3 set the compensation of the following elected town officials: selectmen, town meeting moderator, the assessors and the town clerk.
+PASSED • ARTICLE 1 allowed the appointing of non-elected town officials.
+PASSED

+meeting moderator, the assessors and the town clerk.
 The total amount

 • ARTICLE 4 allowed the acceptance of $329,051 in Chapter 90 money or state highway funding.
 PASSED.

 • ARTICLE 5 was the FY08 operating budget for the town and schools totaling over $54.6 million.
 PASSED.